HR Director Guide: Building a Wellness Program That Retains Talent

 - On-Site Wellness Center: Best for large employers (500+ employees) in a single location.
 Wellness Elite Fitness partners with some larger employers to design and operate on-site recovery facilities.
 Highest engagement, strongest retention signal.

-- Partner Network Model: HR contracts with a physician-advised wellness provider (like Wellness Elite Fitness) to offer subsidized memberships to employees.
+- Partner Network Model: HR contracts with an evidence-based wellness provider (like Wellness Elite Fitness) to offer subsidized memberships to employees.
 Employees access services near their home or office.
 Scalable, lower capital requirement.

 - Hybrid Model: Employees receive subsidized access to a partner facility (e.g., Wellness Elite Fitness in Friendswood or nearby locations like Clear Lake, League City, Webster, Pasadena) plus on-site stress-reduction programming (meditation, breathing, brief fitness).